Keyaan-07/USB-PD-Power-Module/JOURNAL.md

 ok, so i have finished with the work for the day, today i completed the RP2040 connections, like the bare minimum connections required, and i also finalised the parts, and tomorrow i will be looking into the connections of the USB-PD controller, and i hope to make a 4 layer PCB, although i will try with 2 layers, if it will be possible.
 ![Schematic done on 24th may](https://github.com/user-attachments/assets/033630af-b5f1-48d7-bd09-a7f47c8bbd45)

+PS: I am changing the rotary encoders as i found out about a new, more popular encoder, the EC11H, which is the one that i will be using...
 ### Total Time Spent today - 1h 30 mins